zachchong/tp/docs/UserGuide.md

 ### Display the upcoming interview : `nextInterview`

-Displays the next scheduled interview for the reporter among all interviews in the contact book..
+Displays the next scheduled interview for the reporter among all interviews in the contact book.

 Format: `nextInterview`